-Invest In The Right Shampoo + ConditionerNaphia suggests looking for products that specifically call out formulations for stronger, thicker hair.
-Although many people tend to only seek these out when their hair starts feeling brittle, she recommends using it all the time as a preventative measure to keep natural hair moisturized and healthy.
+Invest In The Right Shampoo + ConditionerNaphia suggests looking for restorative hair products that specifically call out formulations for stronger, thicker hair.
+Although many people tend to only seek these out when their hair starts feeling brittle, she recommends using them all the time as a preventative measure to keep natural hair moisturized and healthy.
 Another pro tip?
-Naphia shares that, in her experience, a beauty supply shop will have more effective formulas than what’s available at the drugstore.
+Naphia shares that, in her experience, a beauty supply shop may have more effective formulas than what’s available at the drugstore.

 How Often Should You Wash Your Hair?

 Don’t overdo it here!
 “Once or twice a week is all you need,” Naphia assures us.
 (For tips on how to make the most of your curly hair wash day, we have a dedicated post on that here.)

 Not All Hairbrushes Are CReated Equal

-“My favorite brush to use is a Denman paddle brush.
-It’s a great brush for all types of hair.
-Whether you have curly or straight hair, it stimulates your scalp.
-Then, as it glides through, it does not break your hair which is really important.”
+“My favorite brush is a Denman paddle brush,” Naphia tells us.
+“Whether you have curly or straight hair, it stimulates your scalp.
+Then, as it glides through, it doesn’t break your hair, which is really important.”